phetsims/equality-explorer/doc/implementation-notes.md

 Halos

-Sum-to-zero animation, halo vs no halo
+Sum-to-zero animation, halo vs no halo, location based on where the plates are post-operation, batching for universal operation.

 Lock feature - dragged term, equivalent term, inverse term